metal3d/docker-auto-dnsmasq/README.md

 sudo make uninstall
 ```

-It removes NetworkManager dnsmasq configuration, stop the docker-dns service and removes it.
+It removes NetworkManager dnsmasq configuration, stop the docker-auto-dns service and removes it.

 If you used `USE_DNSMASQ_IN_DOCKER`at installation step, so the Makefile also removes the DNS entry from `daemon.json` file, and the "docker-bridge" configuration.